-At the FY 2014 results announcement in April, management guided for a "cash runway through 2017" with approximately CHF 4.1 mn cash in the bank and no debt, and a cash utilization of CHF 2 mn in 2015.
+At the H1 2015 results announcement on September 30th, management maintained its guidance for a "cash runway into 2017" with CHF 3.6 mn cash in the bank and no debt, and a cash utilization of CHF 2.0 mn in 2015.
 In March 2015 Addex successfully raised CHF 2.8 mn through a private placement, while in December 2014 the company received USD 757,000 cash from the amended mGluR2 collaboration with Janssen Pharmaceutical Inc. - with a lower patent cash burn.
-This, combined with rigorous cash control, leads us to believe that the company should have sufficient cash through 2017 to successfully execute the first major steps of their new development strategy.
+This, combined with rigorous cash control, leads us to believe that the company should have sufficient cash to successfully execute the first major steps of their new development strategy.